mariamkhmahran/bird-classifier-ui/Readme.md

 ### Model Overview

 The object detection model used in this project is a Faster R-CNN Resnet-101 V1 network.
 The model detects the presence of birds in an input image, classifies them into European robin, Coal Tit, and Eurasian magpie species, and localizes the birds within the image.
 Transfer learning was applied from the TensorFlow model zoo, and the model was further refined using a dataset of 3000 bird pictures.
 The model achieved an accuracy of 91% in testing, with mAP@0.50IOU of 0.863 and mAP@0.75IOU of 0.771.
-The model can be used for bird population monitoring, migration tracking, and studying bird behaviors in their natural habitats.
+The model can be used for bird population monitoring, migration tracking, and studying bird behaviours in their natural habitats.
 After training and testing the model, it was frozen in preparation for deployment.
-The model was exported in the Google .pb file format which is directly used in this repository.
+The model was exported in the Google .pb file format, which is directly used in this repository.

 ### Model Serving